broadinstitute/carrot/UserGuide.md

 ```
-> carrot_cli template  map_to_result TEMPLATE_ID RESULT_ID RESULT_KEY
+> carrot_cli template  map_to_result TEMPLATE RESULT RESULT_KEY
 ```

-The  `TEMPLATE_ID` corresponds to the CARROT ID of the template containing the output you wish to map to a result type.
-If you just added a template, this should still be visible at the command-line terminal as the result of `carrot_cli template create …` .
+The  `TEMPLATE` corresponds to the CARROT ID or name of the template containing the output you wish to map to a result type.
+If you just added a template, the ID should still be visible at the command-line terminal as the result of `carrot_cli template create …` .
 If not, this can be found as the ID field when querying for pipelines (`carrot_cli template find`).

-The `RESULT_ID` corresponds to the CARROT ID of the result type which will be mapped to an output from the template.
-This can be found as the ID field when querying for pipelines (`carrot_cli results find`).
+The `RESULT` corresponds to the CARROT ID or name of the result type which will be mapped to an output from the template.
+The ID can be found as the ID field when querying for pipelines (`carrot_cli results find`).

 `RESULT_KEY` is the name of the output from one of the WDLs in your template that you wish to track as a result in CARROT.
 You can find your outputs in the output section of either the test or evaluation WDLs used in this template.